Top 7 Traits of a True Leader

 3. Be ethical and honest.
 Hold yourself and those who work with you to a high level of honesty and ethical conduct.
 Your family and followers are reflections of you, so if you practice honest and ethical behavior, they will follow your pattern.

 5. Ability to commit.
-George Patton, commanding general in World War II was a soldier who got up close and personal to those under his command.
+George Patton, commanding general in World War II, was a soldier who got up close and personal with those under his command.
 He fought in the trenches and made it a point to be wherever his men were experiencing difficulty.
 As a leader, you must make a commitment to lead by example.

 7. Creativity.
 A leader should have the ability to change from a path they’re on to another path by taking a creative stance.
 Sometimes, the decision involves how you’re guiding others, but whatever the reason, creativity helps everyone work toward the goal you’re seeking.

-Brenda works globally as a facilitator, mentor, teacher and speaker, bringing to her work years and layers of education and experience in people development and living with vision.
-With a background in health care, adult education, leadership and family business transition, Brenda has worked privately, publicly, with government and corporate clients, both nationally and internationally, for the past 40 years.
-Currently through Limitless Leadership International, Brenda mentors and facilitates leadership development and practice.
+Brenda Chaddock works globally as a facilitator, mentor, teacher, and speaker, bringing to her work years and layers of education and experience in people development and living with vision.
+With a background in health care, adult education, leadership, and family business transition, Brenda has worked privately, publicly, and with government and corporate clients both nationally and internationally for the past 40 years.
+Currently, through Limitless Leadership International, Brenda mentors and facilitates leadership development and practice.
 From a mindset that we have the opportunity to consciously be lifelong students of leadership, the journey is a pathway from study to success to significance.
-With a profound belief that ‘together we are stronger’ her focus with her clients is for them to ‘be all they aspire to be, as leaders, so that they can, collaboratively, do all they aspire to do.
+With a profound belief that “together we are stronger,” her focus with her clients is for them to “be all they aspire to be as leaders” so that they can, collaboratively, do all they aspire to do.

 More HRDQ-U Blog Posts